Top 10 Dog Breeds that Need Better Names

 Better names: Kelb tal-Fenek, Malta Rabbit Dog, or Malta Rabbit Hound.

-Tibetan Terrier The Tibetan Terrier is a medium-size breed of dog that originated in Tibet.
-Despite its name, it is not a member of the terrier group.
+The Tibetan Terrier is a medium-sized breed of dog that originated in Tibet.
+Despite its name, it is not a true terrier and does not belong to the terrier group.
+Tibetan Terriers are known for their long, flowing coats and friendly, intelligent nature.

 This is false.
 While they were grouped with terriers, the breed is actually in the non-sporting group.
 They were given the name by European travelers due to their resemblance to known terrier breeds.